In the past, link building focused on quantity, not quality.

 When you publish infographics with an attribution code below the graphic, your goal is to get people to embed the code on their blogs and link back to you.

-But, how many of these people actually use your code or link back to the primary source?
+How many of these people use your code or link back to the primary source?

 I design and promote lots of helpful infographics.
 A lot of sites may decide to publish my infographics for their readers to enjoy.

-They’re supposed to credit my blog, Quicksprout.com (especially the web page where the infographics lives).
-But, what if they saved the graphic and just uploaded it to their blog post?
-How do I reclaim what rightfully belongs to me – that is, the link?
+They’re supposed to credit my blog, but what if they saved the graphic and just uploaded it to their blog post?
+How do I reclaim what rightfully belongs to me, the link?

 Follow these simple steps:

-You can see that Tomer Harel linked to my infographic page on Quicksprout.
-Here’s another link attribution from Cox Media:
+You can see that Tomer Harel linked to my infographic page on QuickSprout.

-Beyond infographics, you may want to know where your blog URL is being mentioned.
-And, once you discover that your name or URL was mentioned, but not linked to your web page, you can ask for the link.
+Beyond infographics, you may want to know who is mentioning your blog URL.
+You can ask for the link once you discover that your name or URL was mentioned but not linked to your web page.

 13. Earn Editorial Links